Jack Foley (sound effects artist)

 Jack Donovan Foley (April 12, 1891 – November 9, 1967) was an American sound effects artist who was the developer of many sound effect techniques used in filmmaking.
 He is credited with developing a unique method for performing sound effects live and in synchrony with the picture during a film's post-production.
 Accordingly, individuals engaged in this trade are called "Foley artists".

-He worked on pictures such as Melody of Love (1928), Show Boat (1929), Dat Ol' Ribber, Dracula (1931), Spartacus (1960), and Operation Petticoat (1959).
+He worked on pictures such as Melody of Love (1928), Show Boat (1929), Dat Ol' Ribber, Dracula (1931), Operation Petticoat (1959), and Spartacus (1960).
 For his work in Hollywood, Foley received the Motion Picture Sound Editors' Golden Reel Award.

-Early life and career
+Early life

 Jack Foley was born on April 12, 1891, in Yorkville, New York, to Irish immigrants Margaret Donovan and Michael Foley.
 Foley was raised in the area of Coney Island.
 Foley's parents were separated as Margaret lived with her father and four sisters.
 When Foley was sixteen, Margaret married Michael Gilmartin, the son of Sligo immigrants.
 Foley's biological father worked at the docks and was a volunteer firefighter as well as a singer and songwriter for local pubs.
 Foley grew up with James Cagney, Arthur Murray, and Bert Lahr being among his classmates.
 Foley's first job was as a clerk at the New York docks.
 During this time, Foley married Beatrice Rehm.
 They married in secret, as Foley was Catholic and Rehm was Protestant.